nova-horizons/realoquent/docs/eloquent/validation.md

 ],
 ```

+⚠️ Currently Realoquent only supports `string` validation rules.
+If you need to use class/function-based
+validation rules (like `Rules\Password::defaults()`, you will need to override the validation methods in
+your model.
+See [Overriding Validation](#overriding-validation) section for more.

 ### Defining Validation Rules
 You can define and override validation rules in your `schema.php` file by adding a `validation` property to the column definition.